'London Boy': The Taylor Swift guide to the UK capital

 courtesy Highgate Cemetery

-Highgate is where our heroine was brought by London Boy and "met all of his best mates."
+Highgate is where London Boy brings our heroine to meet "all of his best mates."

 Historic 17th-century pub The Flask is more than up to this task: It has an open fire, charming beamed ceilings and a romantic past involving highwayman Dick Turpin.

-The glorious green open spaces of Hampstead Heath are a short distance away, where Swift can blow off the cobwebs on a post-pub stroll.
+The glorious, green open spaces of Hampstead Heath are a short distance away, where Swift can blow off the cobwebs on a post-pub stroll.
 The Flask, 77 Highgate West Hill, Highgate, London, N6 6BU

 Rugby down the pub